kd0010/lol-constants/README.md

 + Enable total backwards compatibility with older patches (i.e. no missing items or something for last couple of patches, preferably two years, which is the limit set by Riot API)
 + Fulfill any missing types and constants within the context of Riot API.
 Perhaps provide interfaces for Riot API responses.
 + More detailed champions, items, runes, and spells information.
 Would require using an own database of those instead of relying on DataDragon.
-+ Optimized library size/splitting (currently library should be around ~100KB).
++ Optimized library size/splitting (currently library should be around ~100KB tscompiled).

 So, why not give this library a star and see where it goes?